drupal-mentoring/future-of-mentoring/README.md

 Note:
 - xjm builds drupalmentoring.org to build a community around it and where people could share attendance lists, tasks, mentors...
+- separate site from drupal.org
-- separate site form drupal.org, allowed for rapid development and customization
+- agile: allowed for rapid development and customization